Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene

 In the upper two panels of Fig.\ \ref{fig:spec} we compare the optical spectra from the exact diagonalization of the dynamical problem and the perturbative approach to our static BSE result.
 This comparison shows that the perturbative treatment works well for the lowest-energy major peak predicted by the static approximation at 3.78 eV, as it predicts a 0.12 eV redshift from the peak with static screening, compared to a redshift of 0.14 eV when the exact diagonalization approach is used.
 Figure \ref{fig:spec} also shows a redshift of all spectra that include screening dynamics relative to the static case, which confirms the expected effective reduction of screening when dynamics is included, as discussed in Sec.\ \ref{sec:dynscreen}.

-Further comparison shows that the perturbative treatment results in a magnified excitonic shoulder at a photon energy of 3.20 eV, see Fig.\ \ref{fig:spec}.
+Further comparison shows that the perturbative treatment results in a magnified excitonic shoulder at a photon energy of 3.25 eV, see Fig.\ \ref{fig:spec}, which neither of the other techniques shows.
 We find a corresponding excitonic eigenvalue using all three approximations to dynamical screening, however, its oscillator strength is much smaller in the case of exact diagonalization and for the effective static treatment of screening.
-This suggests that screening dynamics can modify the character of the excitonic state between optically weak to dark and in such a case, the perturbative approach struggles, as it uses unchanged excitonic eigenfunctions of the static simulation.
-In addition, at higher energies beyond about 4.2 eV, we see that the perturbative treatment strongly resembles the static result, while the exact diagonalization approach yields a redshift.
-This renders the perturbative approach more questionable for accurate spectral analysis.
+Inclusion of screening dynamics reduces the oscillator strength of the underlying excitonic states.
+The perturbative approach struggles with this, as it uses unchanged excitonic eigenfunctions of the static simulation.
+In addition, at higher energies beyond about 4.2 eV, we see that the perturbative treatment strongly resembles the static result, while all other approaches yield an overall redshift and an enhancement of the shoulder near 5 eV (see Fig. \ref{fig:spec}).